-The rosy assessment came despite the fact that one person was shot and two more were slashed near the beginning of the parade route for the annual New York Caribbean Carnival in the Crown Heights section of Brooklyn Monday.
+CROWN HEIGHTS, Brooklyn (WABC) -- One person was shot and another two were slashed near the beginning of the parade route for the annual New York Caribbean Carnival in the Crown Heights section of Brooklyn Monday.

 Submit a tip or story idea to Eyewitness News